lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/tensorboard.md

 The easiest way to use TensorBoard is via [JupyterHub](../access/jupyterhub.md).
 The default TensorBoard log directory is set to `/tmp/<username>/tf-logs` on the compute node, where Jupyter session is running.
-In order to show your own directory with logs, it can be "sym-linked" to the default folder.
+In order to show your own directory with logs, it can be soft-linked to the default folder.
 Open a "New Launcher" menu (`Ctrl+Shift+L`) and select "Terminal" session.
 It will start new terminal on the respective compute node.
 Create a directory `/tmp/lazariv/tf-logs` and link it with your log directory